leptos-rs/cargo-leptos/README.md

 - `watch` command for automatic rebuilds with browser autoreload.
 Works both for `--csr` and standard mode.
 - `test` command for running tests.
 Note that this runs `cargo test` for the three different modes (`csr`, `hydrate` and `ssr`).
 - `build` command for building (normal mode or `--csr`).
-- `end2end` command (WIP!) for building, running the server and calling a bash shell hook.
+- `end2end` command for building, running the server and calling a bash shell hook.
 The hook would typically launch Playwright or similar.
 - `new` command for creating a new project based on templates, using [cargo-generate](https://cargo-generate.github.io/cargo-generate/index.html).
 WIP: You'll need to ask on the Leptos [discord](https://discord.gg/YdRAhS7eQB) for the url of a template.

   <br/>